Harry Fonseca: Art career

-“Fonseca’s work represents the best of Native and European traditions, contemporary art, and his personal vision.
-Harry’s mix of influences is the best of America in that he consumed so much of culture and life, and he gave it back.”
+“Fonseca’s work combines Native and European traditions, contemporary art, and his vision.
+Harry’s mix of influences is the best of America in that he consumed so much of culture and life, and he gave it back.”, said Patsy Phillips.

 Fonseca's earliest pieces drew from his Nisenan heritage.
 He was influenced by basketry designs, dance regalia, and by his participation as a traditional dancer.
 Further, the creation of his people, as recounted by his uncle, Henry Azbill, became the source of a major 1977 work, Creation Story, which he would paint in many versions during his career.

 In 1979, Fonseca began his popular Coyote series.
 Coyote, an Indigenous California trickster, appears in contemporary settings.
 As an example, his Coyote in the Mission depicts Coyote dressed in a leather jacket with many zippers and green hightop sneakers standing against a graffiti-covered brick wall in San Francisco's Mission District.
 Another image has Rousseauesque Coyote sitting in a Paris cafe.

 In 1981 Fonseca illustrated a book, Legends of the Yosemite Miwok, compiled by Frank LaPena (Nomtipom Wintu) and Craig Bates.